 - Joint physical and legal custody

 In joint custody, parents usually share a schedule and work around their work schedule, housing arrangements, and their child’s needs.
 If the parents can’t agree on a schedule that would work for both of them, then the court will come up with an arrangement.
 Usually, the court will impose a schedule that is split between the two parents every few weeks.
 Other joint physical custody schedules are:

 - Every other month, year, or every six months

 - Spending weekdays with one parent, while spending weekends with the other parent

 In other arrangements, the children will stay in the family home while the parents will take turns in staying with them.
 This is called “nesting” or “bird’s nest custody.”
 Our Houston child custody attorneys can help you find the best custody arrangement for your child.

 Under Texas family law, a Standard Possession Order will set forth the visitation rights of the non-custodial parent.
 It will give the visiting parent the right to visit every other weekend, usually on the first, third, and fifth weekends of every month.
 When the parents live apart for more than 100 miles, the non-custodial parent will usually be awarded only one weekend to visit per month and an additional visitation for another time.

 Discussing child custody arrangements and visitation rights can be stressful and overwhelming, especially when you are going through a divorce.
 Our Houston family attorneys can help you come up with an arrangement that is best for your child and is fit for your family’s situation.
-Contact us by calling 832-479-4499 today to talk about child custody and visitation with our experienced Houston TX family attorneys.
+Contact us by calling 832-479-4499 today to talk about child custody and visitation with our experienced Houston child custody attorneys & family lawyers.